As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Champagne can also be classified based on the grapes used:

-TIP: If you are interested in storing Champagne properly, these are some of the very best wine refrigerators rated for Champagne available.
-You really should check it out so you know all the facts.
+TIP: If you are interested in storing Champagne properly, these are some of the very best wine refrigerators rated for Champagne.
+Check it out so you know all the facts.
+What is the difference between a wine cooler and a refrigerator?
+Read this article to find out.

 Sparkling Wine: Short Explanation